strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 MongoDB can generate unique IDs for us.
 You can check more details at [here](https://github.com/strongloop/loopback-next/issues/1875) for how to do that.
 However, this approach may result in changing a lot of code.

-So, We are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
+So, we are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
 It's very easy to use and I think it's a good idea to show you how to use a third-party library in LoopBack 4 project.
 Run `npm install --save @types/uuid` at your project root to install it.

 Then go back to `src/models/character.model.ts` and change the type of `id` to string.
 Because [uuid](https://www.npmjs.com/package/uuid) can only generate string IDs.